 If you are part of the ever expanding social media platform that is Twitter, it is an almost certainty that you will have come across the hashtag (stylised as #).

-If you haven’t, a hashtag is simply a way to mark keywords in a tweet and encourage people to join in the discussion.
+If you haven’t, they are simply a way to mark keywords in a tweet and encourage people to join in the discussion.

 For example you could use a hashtag to promote an event – #BusinessMeet2013 – or to draw attention to an important topic – #UKEconomicCrisis.

-However, many businesses are guilty of falling foul to the hashtag ‘sins’.
+However, many businesses are guilty of falling foul to Twitter ‘sins’.
 Here you can find out what these are and, more importantly, how to avoid them.

 There is no harm in using already popular hashtags in your tweets in order to reach a wider audience and create a buzz around your business, but the hashtag needs to be relevant to you.